-For Storage Manager version 10.50.xx.xx and later with controller firmware version 7.50.xx.xx and later, you are prompted with a window to set the subsystem management password every time you start the Subsystem Management window of the storage subsystem that did not have the password set.
+You are prompted with a window to set the subsystem management password every time you start the Subsystem Management window of the storage subsystem that did not have the password set.
 In addition, the password times out after a certain duration of Subsystem Management window inactivity.
-The password requirement is stricter with Storage Manager version 10.70.xx.xx and later with controller firmware version 7.70.xx.xx and later; the Subsystem Management window will not open if the password is not set.
 The password must be between 8 and 30 characters and contain at least one number, one lower-case letter, one upper-case letter, and one non-alphanumeric character (for example, < > ! @ + #).
-Spaces are not permitted, and it is case-sensitive.Only storage subsystems with controller firmware version 7.70.xx.xx and later do not allow the subsystem management window to be opened if the subsystem management password is not set.
-There are no such restrictions for controller firmware versions.
+Spaces are not permitted, and it is case-sensitive..
+Storage subsystems with controller firmware version 7.70.xx.xx do not allow the subsystem management window to be opened if the subsystem management password is not set.
+There are no such restrictions for other controller firmware versions.